About this Toolkit

 Why does it matter?

-• Digital spaces are increasingly cross-border and contested, creating new governance challenges for the international community.
-Artificial intelligence, cryptocurrencies, and cyberspace are key arenas of geopolitical and economic competition, making multilateral approaches more difficult.
+• Digital spaces are increasingly cross-border and contested, with Artificial Intelligence (AI), cryptocurrencies, and cyberspace becoming arenas of geopolitical competition, making multilateral approaches more difficult.

-• For the EU, effective governance of digital spaces is essential to manage risks and maintain control over critical infrastructures.
-Without agreement on frameworks, the risk of illegal activities, erosion of monetary sovereignty, environmental harm, and the misuse of AI – including the spread of disinformation – is likely to increase.
+• For the EU, effective governance of digital spaces is essential.
+Without agreement on shared frameworks, the risk of illegal activities, erosion of monetary sovereignty, environmental harm, and the misuse of AI is likely to increase.

 Where is reform possible?

 Major structural reform is unlikely due to geopolitical competition and diverging regulatory approaches.
-The most realistic path forward is to make incremental improvements within existing frameworks.
+Incremental improvements to existing frameworks is the most realistic path.

-• For AI policy, the Council of Europe’s AI Convention could serve as an entry point for countries without existing regulation and, if widely adopted, help shape global standards.
+• For AI, the Council of Europe’s AI Convention could serve as an entry point for countries lacking regulation and, if widely adopted, could shape global standards.

 What can the EU do about it?